aperz/regtest/README.md

 and saves some plots for the most extreme relationships with regard to a metric, e.g. the mean squared difference.

-It's by no means a firmal hypothesis testing, but should give some intuition of how the variables in the data frame are related to each other.
+It's by no means formal hypothesis testing, but should give some intuition of how the variables in the data frame are related to each other.

 ### Usage: